rochester-rcl/rcl-react-video/README.md

 # rcl-react-redux-boilerplate
-Finally!
-A template for all of our React projects.
+A template we can use for some of our React projects.
 This template currently integrates the following into the React stack:

 [Redux](https://github.com/reactjs/redux) - for state management